LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Main Result

 \subsection{Algorithm}

-Grounded in the asymptotic results of Sections~\ref{subsec:one-dimensional case} and~\ref{subsec:Standard_LORA_Format}, we introduce \ourmethod{}, which translates our theoretical insights into a practical LoRA initialization scheme.
-Specifically, among the $N$ available target domain samples for subsequent PEFT, \ourmethod{} requires only a small set of target samples $\mathcal{S}$ to estimate the necessary statistics for initialization, making it lightweight and data-aware.
-From these samples, we compute both the gradient and the Fisher matrix, where the Fisher information is computed using the \textbf{K-FAC}~\citep{martens2015optimizingK-FAC}, a scalable method that approximates the Fisher as a Kronecker product of smaller matrices formed by the layer input vectors and the backpropagated gradients.
+Grounded in Sections~\ref{subsec:one-dimensional case} and~\ref{subsec:Standard_LORA_Format}, we introduce \ourmethod{}, which translates our theory into a practical LoRA initialization scheme.
+Specifically, among the $N$ available target samples, \ourmethod{} requires only a small subset of target samples $\mathcal{S}$ to estimate the necessary statistics for initialization, making it lightweight.
+This design is motivated by prior work suggesting that, in practice, relatively few samples can already provide useful estimates of the Fisher matrix and gradient statistics~\cite{guolqlora,zhangonelora}.
+Using this subset, we compute both the gradient and the Fisher matrix.
+The Fisher matrix is computed using the \textbf{K-FAC}~\citep{martens2015optimizingK-FAC}, a scalable method that approximates the Fisher as a Kronecker product of smaller matrices formed by the layer input vectors and the backpropagated gradients.
 Moreover, for computing the eigenvalues and eigenvectors required in the initialization of $\bm{A}_0$, we employ the \textbf{LOBPCG} algorithm~\citep{knyazev2001towardLOBPCG}.
-The detailed procedure of \ourmethod{} is summarized in Algorithm~\ref{alg:lora_da_training}.
-Finally, Appendix~\ref{appendix:Space Complexity} shows that our algorithm introduces no significant memory overhead compared with gradient-based methods.
+The detailed procedure of \ourmethod{} is shown in Algorithm~\ref{alg:lora_da_training}.
+Although \ourmethod{} is designed for the standard LoRA framework, we discuss in the Appendix~\ref{appendix:Extending lora-da to Other PEFT Methods} how this initialization can be extended to other LoRA-style PEFT methods.

+Appendix~\ref{appendix:Space Complexity} shows that our algorithm introduces no significant memory overhead compared with gradient-based methods.
+Moreover, we note that the time cost of LOBPCG scales well to large LLMs.
+As shown in Algorithm~\ref{alg:lora_da_training} and Theorem~\ref{thm:standard_lora_case}, the decomposition is performed independently for each LoRA layer.
+For a layer of size $d_1 \times d_2$, LOBPCG operates only on the $d_1 \times d_1$ initialization guidance matrix $\bm{\Omega}$.
+Let $T_{\text{LOBPCG}}$ denote the number of iterations (typically a small constant, e.g., 10).
+The per-layer computational cost is $ O\!\left(T_{\text{LOBPCG}}\, d_1^2\, r\right). $ Importantly, as model size increases, the growth in parameters mainly comes from adding more layers or widening feedforward blocks, rather than increasing the per-layer input dimension $d_1$.
+Thus, $d_1$ does not scale with the total parameter count, and the per-layer cost remains essentially constant.
+Consequently, the overall eigenvalue computation cost grows only \emph{linearly} with model depth.